nahimanajz/web-dev/readme.md

+# Descriotion
+ This repository is for web development purposes from absolutely no prior experience about programming class was held in Nyabiheke camp between April 2024 to June 07, 2024 yet a student can review most of the work done inclass within this repository various directories

+# Some techninal explanations

 css: it defined as cascadig style sheet we use to change appearance of webpage

 ## types of CSS

 ---
 Inline CSS: it is defined with in the tag with `style` atrribute

 ```